jpakkane/pitiviinstaller/readme.md

 ## Building the installer

-Check out a fresh copy of this repo and dd into it.
+Check out a fresh copy of this repo and cd into it.
 Put the newest Pitivi daily build into `packages/org.pitivi.pitivi/data`.
 Update version numbers and dates in `config/config.xml` and `packages/org.pitivi.pitivi/meta/package.xml`.